-Sliding glass doors can be really tricky to decorate.
-If you are looking for a curtain or drape for your sliding glass door I’ve got some tips on how to choose the right rod AND the curtain.
+Sliding glass doors and patio doors can provide a unique design challenge.
+If you are looking for a curtain or drape for your large sliding glass door I’ve got some tips on how to choose the right window treatment.
+Today we will review how to select the right rod AND the right curtain.
 Custom window treatments for sliding doors can be really expensive, but there are some affordable options.

-The great thing about sliding glass doors is that they let in tons of natural light, but they are so large that they can often be tough to style with a curtain.
-You’ve seen vertical blinds, but if you’re looking for a rod and a curtain, this probably isn’t the style you’re looking for.
+The great thing about sliding glass doors is that they let in a lot of natural light, but they are so large that they can often be tough to style with a curtain.
+Vertical blinds, sheer vertical cellular shades and sheer vertical shades are popular options for glass door window treatments, but they don’t have the aesthetic appeal of a rod and a curtain.

 Here’s my inspiration photo, which is a custom drape from Drapery Street.
 I contacted them as part of my research to see how much this would cost, but they don’t work outside Indiana.

 To get the right curtain rod that will work with a sliding door you need one that is long enough and sturdy enough.
 Drapes or curtain panels that will cover a sliding patio door are going to be pretty heavy.

 Size – Sliding doors come in standard sizes.
 Typically they are 72 inches tall and 80-96 inches wide.
 You will want a longer curtain rod that goes well beyond the width of the door so that you can push the curtain out of the way.
 You also want one that has at least one center bracket to provide additional support for the long rod.